 Can you tell us a little bit about your next book?

-I am excited about my next book, titled Primordial Freedom: Meditations on Silence, Stillness, and Mysticism in Scripture because it counters the bunk that Mysticism is not rooted in the Bible.
+I am excited about my next book, titled Be Still and Listen: Experience the Presence of God in Your Life, because it counters the bunk that Mysticism is not rooted in the Bible.
 It is everywhere in the Bible.
 That what this book is about.

 Thank you for taking the time to let me interview you Amos.